 At each calendar quarterly meeting of the Investment Committee, the Staff, Investment Consultant, and Investment Committee will review the asset allocation structure of the System relative to the target allocation ranges adopted by the Board.
 Staff and Investment Consultant are responsible for providing the Investment Committee with a recommendation to rebalance the portfolio based upon the predetermined target allocation ranges, the System's current allocation relative to those targets, and the cost of reallocation.
 Based upon the recommendation of the Investment Committee, the Board shall take any appropriate action, if necessary, to affect the asset re-balancing within thirty days.
-Due to the volatility of financial markets, the requirement to make benefit and expense payments, and the contractual obligation to make capital calls, the Board authorizes the Executive Director, with input from the Investment Consultant, to conduct intra-quarter re-balancing transactions within the allowable ranges outlined below.
-Intra-quarter re-balancing transactions will be reported to the Investment Committee and the Board at the next meeting.
+Due to the volatility of financial markets, the requirement to make benefit and expense payments, and the contractual obligation to make capital calls, the Board authorizes the Executive Director, with input from the Investment Consultant, to conduct intra-quarter re-balancing transactions will be reported to the Investment Committee and the Board at the next meeting.